C3n7ral051nt4g3ncy/GitOSINT_Bot/README.md

 or
 - Buy me a coffee --> [Tactical OSINT Analyst Ko-Fi](https://ko-fi.com/tacticalintelanalyst)

+# Use of third-party existant tools and code
+The tools I use within this project are mentionned, as well as their authors.
+The tools are under the **GNU General Public License**

+**(GNU GPL or simply GPL) is a series of widely-used free software licenses that guarantee end-users the freedom to run, study, share, and modify the software licensed under it.** Specifically, the GPL grants users the following four freedoms:

+- Freedom 0: The freedom to run the program for any purpose.
+- Freedom 1: The freedom to study how the program works and adapt it to your needs (access to the source code is a precondition for this).
+- Freedom 2: The freedom to redistribute copies so you can help others.
+- Freedom 3: The freedom to improve the program and release your improvements to the public, so the whole community benefits from this.

 # Thanks 🙏
 A big Thanks to Megadose (Palenath), Soxoj, Sherlock-prokect, Hippiiee, Lexxrt, TravisBrown, Un1kon: ⬇